 Student name:

 Student ID: Course:

 Select the EEC that affected your assignment(s) (see student handbook for more details)

-a long-term illness (other than minor illness) Yes/No

-acute personal/emotional circumstances Yes/No

-hospitalisation Yes/No

-bereavement in the run-up to an examination or Coursework deadline (close relative i.e. parent, child, partner or sibling) normally a Yes/No

-been the victim of crime Yes/No

-mental health problems Yes/No

-natural disaster Yes/No

-civil disruption (e.g. major breakdown in transport system) Yes/No
+a long-term illness (other than minor illness) Yes/No acute personal/emotional circumstances Yes/No hospitalisation Yes/No bereavement in the run-up to an examination or Coursework deadline Yes/No (normally a close relative i.e. parent, child, partner or sibling) been the victim of crime Yes/No mental health problems Yes/No natural disaster Yes/No civil disruption (e.g. major breakdown in transport system) Yes/No

 Appropriate form of evidence(s) (i.e. doctors note, death certificate, etc.)

-Name of unit(s) Dates of assignment(s)

-ŭ e proper purposes of the

-Head of Department signature: Date:

-For Assessment Board use

-Approved Deadline for assignment s submission: